AdguardTeam/KnowledgeBase/docs/adguard-for-ios/solving-problems/how-to-configure-system-wide-blocking.md

 ---
-title: How to configure system-wide blocking with AdGuard for iOS?
+title: How to configure system-wide blocking with AdGuard for iOS
 sidebar_position: 2
 ---